The 9 most frequently asked questions during the second trimester of pregnancy

 During the second trimester, there are some warning signs to be aware of:

-• if you have felt your baby moving and then it stopped moving.
+- If you have felt your baby moving, but then it stopped moving.

 As your pregnancy progresses, different questions will arise.
-You know that LactApp has a lot of information on the subject.
-In LactApp Plus, you can find video courses about pregnancy, childbirth, postpartum, and breastfeeding that will help you to make informed decisions.
+The LactApp mobile app has a lot of information on the subject.
+In the LactApp Plus Premium subscription, you can find video courses about pregnancy, childbirth, postpartum, and breastfeeding that will help you to prepare to make informed decisions.